-Once the PCs have agreed to the bargain, the Harlequin leads them across the floating bridge to the gazebo.
+Once the heroes have agreed to the bargain, the Harlequin leads them across the floating bridge to the gazebo.
 He taps his walking stick at a dark knot on the floorboards and a trap door hidden on the floor silently hinges inwards.
-A ladder descends into a wide stone-lined tunnel that runs underneath the lake.
+A ladder descends into a wide stonelined tunnel that runs underneath the lake.

 "The trap door was cleverly designed by the brillaint architect of King Louis himself, Louis le Vau... may he rest in peace," he winks.
-A DC 15 INT (HISTORY) check recalls le Vau as the great, architect of Versailles.
+A CRITICAL CULTURE roll recalls le Vau as the great, architect of Versailles.

-The Harlequin tells the PCs to make a right at the fork in the secret tunnel and then into his quarters.
+The Harlequin tells the heroes to make a right at the fork in the secret tunnel and then into his quarters.
 He urges the PCs not to bother the Diamonds, whose residence lies along the left fork.
 This is how the Harlequin makes the Diamonds' "magically" appear in the gazebo.

-If any of the PCs have submitted love letters to the Diamonds, the Harlequin reminds them that meeting a Diamond in person disqualifies them.
-The Harlequin, however, won't actually accompany the PCs into the secret tunnel unless he suspects they plan to violate that request.
+If any of the heroes have submitted love letters to the Diamonds, the Harlequin reminds them that meeting a Diamond in person disqualifies them.
+The Harlequin, however, won't actually accompany the heroes into the secret tunnel unless he suspects they plan to violate that request.